ScienceZoneUK/science-zone-uk/rpi/water_level_sensor/scale-up.md

 ## 2.)
 Pi pico

+In your last project, you used the Raspberry Pi and a Micro:bit to measure water level.
+This was perfect to prove a concept.
+Did you know there are 90,000 km of rivers in UK ([freshwaterhabitats.org.uk](https://freshwaterhabitats.org.uk/habitats/rivers/)).
+Would it be efficient to place RPI's, consider how powerful a pi is, the cost and the size of it.
+Now we want to roll this out across the UK

 The pi pico is a powerful microcontroller, it might be small but it has a lot of potential.